Squarespace Review (2025) — The Key Pros and Cons to Consider

 A huge range of web fonts — 1,000 from Adobe and 600 from Google — is included with Squarespace.

-This is far more than provided by most competing website building platforms and makes it easier to make your website’s branding consistent with your other marketing materials.
+This is far more than provided by most competing website building platforms and makes it relatively easy to make your website’s branding consistent with your other marketing materials.

-If you want to use a font that’s not available in Squarespace, you can add it to your site via custom CSS (so long as you’re on a ‘Business’ plan or higher).
+If you want to use a font that’s not available in Squarespace, you can add it to your site via custom CSS (so long as you’re on a ‘Core’ plan or higher).

-However, when building Squarespace sites for clients I’ve found this to be a bit of a difficult process — and one that definitely requires a detailed understanding of CSS.
-It would be much better if Squarespace gave users a code-free way to add custom fonts (as Wix does, for example).
+However, when I tried to do this, it ended up being a bit of a fiddly process — and one that definitely requires a detailed understanding of CSS.
+I’d much prefer if Squarespace gave users a code-free way to add custom fonts (as Wix does, for example).

 Behavior of Squarespace sites on mobile devices